andreamartz/capstone-connection-api/README.md

 ### project_comments

 `POST "/project_comments"` User must be logged in.
 Post a comment to a project to give feedback.
 `PATCH "/project_comments"` User must be an admin or the correct user.
-Change data pertaining to a project.
+Edit a previously posted comment.